thomasleveil/docker-jenkins-dsl-ready/README.md

 From now on, you can call directly the `docker` command.

 If docker fails with error `Error response from daemon: client is newer than server (client API version: 1.20, server API version: 1.19)`, or similar, then it means the version of the Docker client from the jenkins-dsl-ready image is newer than the Docker engine from the dind image.
-In that case you should [build][github-dind] yourself the dind image to get a more up-to-date version of the Docker engine.

-For other Docker errors, refer to the [dind README file][dind-troubleshooting].

-Note on disk usage: dind uses a docker volume for its Docker engine data (docker images/containers/volumes).
-To reclaim that space, you have to use the `-v` option of the [`docker rm`][docker-rm] command.
+Refer to the _note_ above to start a dind container having the right version of docker.

 #### Method 2 - Sharing the jenkins-dsl-ready Docker Host engine (root)